How can we help?

 - We support Slingshot customers' use of our webmail product.

-We can support the configuration of Microsoft Outlook to use your Slingshot provided email address.
+- We can support the configuration of Microsoft Outlook to use your Slingshot provided email address.

 Note: We only support setting up your e-mail account, nothing else. e.g. forwarding rules

 We support all Windows and Mac Operating systems to the best of our knowledge, as long as it is still supported by Microsoft or Apple.